paigesk/Sagebrush_HMG/README.md

 This repository contains the R scripts used for the analyses in the paper:

-"In silico Investigation of Abiotic Stress Adaptations in the High Mobility Group Protein Family with Drought-tolerant Species: Artemisia tridentata (Asteraceae) as a Model"
+"An in silico Approach to Identify Candidate Genes in a Stack of Genes: Do High Mobility Group Proteins Contribute to Phenotypic Plasticity in a Keystone Shrub?"

 Authors: Paige Skinner, John M. A. Wojahn, Adam Renfrow, Sven Buerki